containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 If ReadOnly is set to `yes`, mount a read-write tmpfs on /dev, /dev/shm, /run, /tmp, and /var/tmp.

+### `Rootfs=`

+The rootfs to use for the container.
+Rootfs points to a directory on the system that contains the content to be run within the container.
+This option conflicts with the `Image` option.

+The format of the rootfs is the same as when passed to `podman run --rootfs`, so it supports overlay mounts as well.

+Note: On SELinux systems, the rootfs needs the correct label, which is by default unconfined_u:object_r:container_file_t:s0.

 ### `RunInit=` (default to `no`)

 If enabled, the container has a minimal init process inside the